Intra-corporate transferee residence permit (Directive 2014/66/EU)

 Find out more about the legal obligations of the sponsor or recognised sponsor and the foreign national’s obligation to provide information

-The IND checks whether you meet your obligations.
-If you do not, then you may get an administrative fine.
+The IND will check whether you fulfill your obligations.
+If you do not, you may get an administrative fine.

 Validity of residence permit

-The single permit (GVVA) for managers and specialists is valid for a maximum of 3 years.
-The single permit for trainees is valid for a maximum of 1 year.
-The maximum period of validity includes transfer between EU countries.
+The residence permit for managers and specialists is valid for a maximum of 3 years.
+The residence permit for trainees is valid for a maximum of 1 year.
+The maximum period of validity includes transfers between EU countries.

 Other applications